Earth-Mass Planets in Tandem Disks: INTRODUCTION

 The total mass of the rocky particles, $M_\mathrm{Rocky}$, originally located in the region between the inner MRI front ($r_\mathrm{in}$) and the inner edge of the water sublimation zone (WSZ) ($r_{\mathrm{in\_wsz}}$), is an important quantity in the tandem planet formation theory, as it is eventually the total mass of the rocky planets.
 It is estimated as $1$--$10\,M_{\oplus}$ (Earth masses), depending on the model parameters.
 This is promising since the total mass of rocky planets of solar system is $1.98\,M_{\oplus}$ (Mercury, Venus, Earth, and Mars) which is well within the range suggested by model above.
 The next natural question is how many planets are formed from this total mass and, equivalently, how large are the individual masses of these planets?

-To answer these questions, we investigated the effect of the gravitational torque from the gas disk, which forces planets to migrate out of the inner MRI front when the planet’s mass becomes sufficiently high.
-The migration time scale of a planet is given by:
+To answer these questions, we investigated the effect of the gravitational torque from the gas disk, which forces planets to migrate out of the inner MRI front when the planet\textquotesingle s mass becomes sufficiently high. \textbf{According to Equation (10) in \citet{Paardekooper2014}, the migration timescale of a planet is given by:}